 Washington University Beyond Boundaries Supplemental Essay

 The Beyond Boundaries essay prompt is only for students who are applying to the two-year Beyond Boundaries program.
-You won't have to answer the general essay prompt as well—this is the only WashU supplemental essay you have to submit!

 Here's the Beyond Boundaries prompt: